Argyraspides/Sarissa/README.md

 <img src="https://github.com/Argyraspides/Sarissa/assets/95353936/6e619ad7-d610-431d-9c0f-76ac519d074b" width="auto" height="100"><br/><br/><br/></img>

-<p>This is the source code for my developer portfolio website, currently in development.
+<p>This is the source code for my developer portfolio website.
 It uses the React library for the front-end, and will
 soon include a much improved port of my physics engine (which you may check out in my repo, named "Chiron") through Emscripten and WebAssembly.
-A fully-fledged fluid dynamics and particle simulator will soon be added — with many more mini-projects that I find interesting to come :)
+A fully-fledged fluid dynamics and particle simulator will also be added in the future — with many more mini-projects that I find interesting to come :)

 <br/>
 <br/>
 <p>

-You can view the progress of the site live by visiting it [here](https://sarissa.vercel.app).
+You can visit the site [here](https://sarissa.vercel.app).
 If you want to build and run the site from source locally, first ensure that you have Node.js installed.
 You may download it here: [Node.js](https://nodejs.org/en) <br/><br/>
 You can then run the following commands to get up and running (ensure that you are in the "sarissa" directory):

 ```npm install # Installs dependencies specified in sarissa/package.json```
 <br/>